Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 First, return to the main Chaste directory (the folder with the code and this README file)

 You will need to edit the python/hostconfig/default.py to give the correct paths to each of the libraries.
-Note that if you followed these instructions (placing all dependencies below a ${CHASTE_LIBS} directory) then this should a matter of removing two lines and editing one line below.
+Note that if you followed these instructions (placing all dependencies below a ${CHASTE_LIBS} directory) then this should a matter of removing two lines and editing one line below them.

+If you've used a variation on these instructions then you may need to make other alterations.
+For example, the name of the Boost serialization library may differ in the 'other_libraries' field.
+The location and names of the Blas and Lapack libraries are also included in the default.py file and should be changed to the correct paths and names for your installation.
+The correct names for MKL Blas/Lapack libraries are blas_lapack = ['mkl_lapack', 'mkl', 'svml']

 Note that if you have the Intel compiler available, you may want to enable Chaste compilation with Intel.
 We've found that on some tests the build-type for optimised Intel